Find the perfect hotel in ...

 • Tokyo Origami Museum (in Sumida area) is a room full of beautiful examples plus paper dyeing.
 Ochanomizu Origami Kaikan (in central Tokyo near Kanda-Myojin Shrine) is bigger and combines an artisan workshop, classes, store, and mini gallery.

-• Kamakura is a delightful day trip 1 hour south of Tokyo.
-This seaside resort town — a political center of medieval Japan — has dozens of temples and Shinto shrines.
-Its 43-foot Great Buddha in bronze is over 700 years old.
-Yuigahama Beach nearby is popular with surfers.
+• Kamakura is a delightful town 1 hour south of Tokyo.
+This seaside resort and political center of medieval Japan has dozens of temples and Shinto shrines.
+Its bronze 43-foot Great Buddha is 700 years old.
+Plus, Yuigahama Beach is popular with surfers.

-• Harajuku is a lively neighborhood in Shibuya.
-Home to youth-culture street fashion (cosplay, gothic punk, Victorian-era clothing).
+• Harajuku is a lively area in Shibuya.
+Home to youth-culture street fashion (cosplay, gothic punk, Victorian clothing).